CTXz/Not-so-Tiny-Dimmer/README.md

 |1x6 2.54mm Female header|1|Exposes a SPI header to program the MCU.|
 |Proto Perfboard|1|In the perfboard layout below I've used a 10x24 Perfboard, however much less is required.|

-The dimmer can also be easily be built with a digispark board.
+The controller can also be easily be built with a digispark board.

 The price for the components can range anywhere between 5 to 15 EUR, depending from where you purchase the components, and what their quality is.